 Gently fold the egg whites into the cake batter.
 Gently fold 1/2 of the beaten whites into the cake batter.
 Use a wide flat spatula and gently scoop through the batter to incorporate the egg whites.
 It's okay if there are some white streaks in the batter between the second and first batch of egg whites.
 Fold in the remaining egg whites.

 Divide the cake batter between the pans and bake the cakes.
 Divide the batter evenly between the 2 pans.
-Bake until the cake bounces back when pressed and a skewer comes out clean, 30 to 35 minutes.
+Bake until the cake bounces back when pressed and a skewer inserted in the center comes out clean, 30 to 35 minutes.